This site requires a more recent version of Adobe Flash Player to function properly.

 Balanced pricing strategy and product specific promotion

 In order to attract different customer demographics, Ann employs a balanced pricing strategy and product specific promotions.
 This approach is aimed at increasing the product variety at the opening price tier and subsequently focusing on promotional discounts on specific products rather than store-wide promotions.
 It enables Ann to attract customers from different demographics, who otherwise might not shop at Ann.

 Apart from strengthening its omni-channel platform in the U.S., Ann is looking to expand its international footprint.
-The company entered Canada and introduced global shipping a couple of years back.
-Most recently, Ann unveiled plans to enter Mexico.
+The company entered Canada and introduced global shipping a few years back.
+In 2014, Ann unveiled plans to enter Mexico.
 The retailer appears to be following an orthodox expansion strategy, where a company begins its international expansion in Canada, moves on to Mexico and Brazil, and subsequently targets China and Japan.
 We may as well see Ann exploring opportunities in China in the future, given the region's lucrative luxury market.

 Gradually moving production away from China

 Back in 2009, Ann sourced about 50% of its merchandise units from China, which accounted for more than half of its overall merchandise cost.
 However, with rising labor costs, the retailer gradually lowered its dependence on the region.
 At the end of fiscal 2014, about 35% of Ann’s merchandise units came from China, which made up about 38% of its merchandise cost.
 On the other hand, merchandise sourced from Vietnam accounted for just 10% of the cost but 16% of the total units.
 This clearly indicates that per unit cost of production for Ann in China is much higher than its other sourcing locations such as Vietnam, Indonesia, Cambodia, etc.